First Acoustic Images of a Master-Class Violin

-Acoustic interference integral over an integration interval of 164 ms. The image is overlayed by a hand sketch.
-Click the image to find an image with a higher resolution and dB-scale.
-Algorithm: maximum value.
+Reconstructive acoustic interference integral over an interval of 164 ms. The image is overlayed by a hand sketch.
+Click the image to find an image with a higher resolution and dB-scale with maximum value algorithm.

 Relative to channel sound pressure (52.9 dB) the effective value of the interference images (see behind above image) lays between 34.6 and 44.8 dB.
 It means, that each place in the interference image is at maximum -10 dB or factor 1/3 so loud as the channels effective value is.